Samuelsen1/Tech-Writing-Samples/Adding-a-Doctor-or-Caregiver-on-Welth.md

 <img width="250" alt="Contact Doctor page with 'Contact Doctor' circled" src="https://github.com/user-attachments/assets/2ab1c33d-2074-4452-bd98-7d8d3d50ad51" />

 4. Glance through the list of doctors or caregivers and tap on the profile of your preferred professional.
-+ _**NB:** The list only shows doctors or caregivers based on your condition.
-For example, if your default condition is rheumatoid arthritis, the system only displays rheumatologists._
+> **Note:** The list only shows doctors or caregivers based on your condition.
+For example, if your default condition is rheumatoid arthritis, the system only displays rheumatologists.
 5. Exercise patience while the doctor or caregiver approves your request.
 6. If request is approved, a chat interface opens for text, audio and multimedia communication.